Darkness4/blog/pages/blog/2023-09-22-learn-programming-language/page.md

 - Lua
 - Ruby

 That's a lot, and all of them can make software (to a certain level).
-As a senior developper, I would recommend a programming language in which you will be able to refactor and maintain in the future. **It's almost certain that the first project of a programmer is ugly, filled with bad practices.**
+As a senior developer, I would recommend a programming language in which you will be able to refactor and maintain in the future. **It's almost certain that the first project of a programmer is ugly, filled with bad practices.**

 I will immediately remove languages that are too domain-specific and that are hard to make a Terminal User Interface or Graphical User Interface.
 After all, one concept to learn is input/output, meaning being able to print and read from the user inputs.